/

 Nonsteroidal anti-inflammatory drugs (NSAIDs) are a common type of pain management medication.
 They work by reducing inflammation, which can help alleviate pain.

 NSAIDs are often used for acute pain, such as pain from an injury or surgery.
 They can also be used for chronic pain conditions, such as arthritis.
+For more details, visit key tests included in arthritis panel.

 However, long-term use of NSAIDs can have side effects, including stomach ulcers and kidney problems.
 Therefore, they should be used under the guidance of a healthcare professional.